NaPiZip/Online-course-notes/Software_architecture_and_design/README.md

 | void setReliefValveState(int reliefValveState)     | This function opens and closes the pressure-relief valve.
 When this valve is closed, steam pressure in the boiler will force hot water to spray out over the coffee filter.
 When the valve is open, the steam in the boiler escapes into the environment, and the water in the boiler will not spray out over the filter. |

 Steps in order to solve the exercise using the OOP approach:
-  1. Identify objects by looking for nouns
+  1. Identify objects.
-  2. Identify the available API calls
+  2. Optimizing the objects based on the API calls.
-  3. Define attributes of the objects.
+  3. Optimizing the objects adding attributes.
-  4. Adding dependencies and relationships.
+  4. Identify possible operations.
+  5. Removing unneeded operations.
+  6. Use Cases for the coffee maker.
+  7. Sequence description for the use cases.
+  8. State diagram.
+  9. Class diagram.

 **1. Identify objects**<br>
 After examining the specification the following objects have been identified: